Someone to Call My Lover: Chart performance

 The song was released as the second single from All for You, following the huge success of its title track.
 It is the last of Jackson's singles to have reached the top 10 on the Billboard Hot 100 chart to date.
-On the Billboard Hot 100 chart, "Someone to Call My Lover" reached the top 40 in June, while it reached the top 10 in July.
-It eventually peaked at number three, becoming Jackson's 27th and last top-10 hit.
-It also debuted at number one on the Hot 100 Singles Sales chart, where it remained for three weeks.
-It also topped the R&B/Hip-Hop Singles Sales chart for two weeks.
-The song reached number nine on the Canadian Hot 100 chart.
+On the Billboard Hot 100 chart, "Someone to Call My Lover" reached the top 40 in June.
+It eventually peaked at number three the issue dated September 1, 2001, becoming Jackson's 27th and last top-10 hit.
+The song reached number nine on Nielsen Soundscan's Canadian chart.
 "Someone to Call My Lover" reached the top 20 in many places.
 In the United Kingdom, the song reached number 11 on the UK Singles Chart In Australia, the song debuted and peaked at number 15 on the ARIA Singles Chart week of August 5, 2001, spending nine weeks on the chart, while on the New Zealand Singles Chart, the song debuted at number 30 and peaked at number 18 in its fourth week, spending a total of 15 weeks on the chart.

 Remixes and accolades

 For the single, a So So Def Remix was produced and became Jackson's first collaboration with Jermaine Dupri.
-The song earned Jackson a Grammy Award nomination for Best Female Pop Vocal Performance in 2002, losing out to Nelly Furtado's "I'm Like a Bird".
+The song earned Jackson a Grammy Award nomination for Best Female Pop Vocal Performance at the 44th Annual Grammy Awards in 2002, losing out to Nelly Furtado's "I'm Like a Bird".

 Music video

-The music video was directed by Francis Lawrence, and centres on a jukebox.
+The music video was directed by Francis Lawrence on Spahn Ranch in Los Angeles, California in May, 2001.
+The music video premiered on MTV's Total Request Live on June 20, 2001.
+It centres on a jukebox.
 Jackson is depicted driving and walking into a bar, where she sings, dances and eventually hitches a ride from a red car.
 A video for the So So Def Remix was also released, and contains similar footage to the original but contains shots of Dupri in alternate scenes as well as his vocals.
 The original video made the limited bonus-DVD edition of All for You while the So So Def Remix video appears on the 2004 video compilation From Janet to Damita Jo: The Videos.